 From 2008 Right to Life New Zealand challenged the Abortion Supervisory Committee’s management of abortion in New Zealand in the courts.
 In 2011 the Court of Appeal ruled that the Abortion Supervisory Committee could not review certifying consultants' decisions (as Right to Life had argued it should), and that there was no foetal right to life.

 In the 2010s the focus of pro-abortion activism shifted to decriminalisation.
-Under the Crimes Act 1961, provision of an abortion had remained a crime unless approved by two medical consultants (the procedure introduced by the Contraception, Sterilisation and Abortion Act 1977).
+Under the Crimes Act 1961, the provision of an abortion remained a crime unless it was approved by two medical consultants (the procedure introduced by the Contraception, Sterilisation, and Abortion Act 1977).
 Pro-abortion groups (notably ALRANZ) argued that abortion was a health rather than a criminal issue, and should be decided by the pregnant woman.
 In 2018 ALRANZ and a group of women who had had abortions took a case to the Human Rights Commission challenging the existing system.

 The New Zealand push was part of an international move towards decriminalisation.
 After more than three decades of avoiding the issue, the New Zealand government considered decriminalisation of abortion in 2018.

 The most common method of abortion in the first trimester was dilation and suction curettage.
 Mifepristone and prostaglandin were used in approximately three-quarters of medical abortions carried out in the first nine weeks of pregnancy.
-In 2016, 94% abortions were carried out before the end of the 13th week of pregnancy, 6% at 14 weeks and over.
+In 2016, 94% of abortions were carried out before the end of the 13th week of pregnancy.

 Mein Smith, Philippa.
 Maternity in dispute: New Zealand 1920–1939.
 Wellington: Historical Publications Branch, Department of Internal Affairs, 1986.